Fractal Dynamics in Chaotic Quantum Transport: Methods for fractal analysis

-\paragraph{Detrended fluctuation analysis.--} DFA is a standard method that was developed in the context of time-series analysis~\cite{Peng:1995wi} and has proven to be very reliable particularly in dealing with non-stationary time-series and trends in the data~\cite{Peng:1995wi,Kantelhardt:2001uk,Jennings:2004il,Ivanov:2009ei,Hennig:2011hq}.
+DFA is a standard method that was developed in the context of time-series analysis to study $1/f$ noise and long-range correlations~\cite{Peng:1995wi} and has proven to be very reliable particularly in dealing with non-stationary time-series and trends in the data~\cite{Peng:1995wi,Kantelhardt:2001uk,Jennings:2004il,Ivanov:2009ei,Hennig:2011hq}.
 It has also been used outside the time domain, e.g., to study the organization of DNA nucleotides~\cite{PengDNA}.
-However, to our knowledge, DFA has not been applied to fractal conductance curves before.
+However, to our knowledge, DFA has not been applied to fractal conductance curves before, and the application of DFA to reproducible fractals is typically not straightforward.

 The standard procedure of DFA consists of the following four steps~\cite{Peng:1995wi,Kantelhardt:2001uk}: (1) integrating the time series, (2) dividing the series into windows of size $s$, (3) fitting with a polynomial $f_{s}(i)$ of degree $m=2\ldots 4$ that represents the trend in the window, and (4) calculating the variance with respect to the local trend $f_s(i)$ from